bhaveshletter/demo-39-shops/README.md

 Simple pure javascript & css editor which can make basic cosmetic changes of static content like backgroud, link and text color, font type, size and style, image previews with basic constraints.

 #### Tech.
 Details
-Ruby 2.6.3 & Rails 6.0.3.2
+Ruby 2.6.3, Rails 5.2.4.3, PostgreSQL

 #### Below steps to configure and run app local machine

 * bundle